Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Basics and Motivations

-\end{lemma} Lemma \ref{lemma:dual-scaled} indicates that, if we can identify index sets $\hat{\calF}$ and $\hat{\calD}$ and the cardinalities of $\hat{\calF}^c$ and $\hat{\calD}^c$ are much smaller than the feature dimension $p$ and the dataset size $n$, we only need to solve a problem (\ref{eqn:dual-scaled}) that may be much \emph{smaller} than problem (\ref{eqn:dual}) to exactly recover the optima $\w^*(\alpha, \beta)$ and $\theta^*(\alpha, \beta)$ \emph{without sacrificing any accuracy}.
+Lemma \ref{lemma:dual-scaled} indicates that, if we can identify index sets $\hat{\calF}$ and $\hat{\calD}$ and the cardinalities of $\hat{\calF}^c$ and $\hat{\calD}^c$ are much smaller than the feature dimension $p$ and the sample size $n$, we only need to solve problem (\ref{eqn:dual-scaled}) that may be much \emph{smaller} than problem (\ref{eqn:dual}) to exactly recover the optima $\w^*(\alpha, \beta)$ and $\theta^*(\alpha, \beta)$ \emph{without sacrificing any accuracy}.